 - When can the child return to child care?

 What is roseola?
+Is roseola contagious?

-- Roseola is most common in children 6 to 24 months of age.
-The average age at onset is around 9 months.
+- Roseola is most common in children 6-24 months of age, with the average age of 9 months.
 Less frequently, older children, teens, and (rarely) adults may be infected.

 What virus causes roseola?